 The Ohio River Greenway is 7.5 miles of paved pathway that runs alongside the Ohio River.
 Soak up some sun with a morning jog or an afternoon bike ride along the water’s edge.
 The picturesque views alone will calm and relax you!
 On your walk or ride, stop at Ashland Park in Clarksville along the Greenway for a beautiful view of Louisville’s skyline and don’t forget to bring your camera.

 For an energy-booster, bike across the Ohio on the Big Four Pedestrian Bridge, a 1-mile trip from Jeffersonville’s Big Four Station Park to Louisville’s Waterfront Park.
-Bicycle rentals are available at nearby Widow’s Walk Ice Creamery or Wheel Fun Rentals.
-Walk the bridge at daytime and watch mighty river barges pass underneath your feet.
-At night, feel the calm breeze as you pause to gaze at Louisville’s spectacular city lights shine across the water.
+Bicycle rentals are available at nearby Widow’s Walk Ice Creamery or LouVelo bike sharing stations.
+Walk the bridge at daytime and watch the mighty river barges pass underneath.
+At night, feel the breeze as you gaze at Louisville’s spectacular city lights shining on the water.

 At the base of Big Four Bridge, enjoy a frozen yogurt or light snack from Pearl Street Treats at Big Four Station Park.
 The park’s pavilion, picnic tables, and gently rolling hills are great spots to sit back and take it easy.
 Remember, downtown Jeffersonville restaurants are within walking distance from Big Four Station.
 Wind down and dine with family and friends at a cozy gastropub, riverside restaurant or elegant bistro—what a great way to end a relaxing day!

 Southern Indiana is home to a variety of exciting outdoor recreational activities for you to enjoy when visiting.